paulstothard/document-builder/README.md

 Useful options for the above command include:

+* `--assignment` - parse specially formatted "assignment" Markdown documents to generate assignment and assignment key PDFs.
+See the `sample-project-assignments` folder for examples.
 * `--data` - generate the data files to share and exit.
 This option allows you to then upload the data files to a server and obtain a sharable link to the files.
 The link can then be added to the `my_document.txt` file in the `data_to_share_links` folder.
 One these links are added, re-run `document-builder.py` without the `--data` option to generate the final documents with the shareable links inserted.
 * `--force` - generate all output files even if the source files have not changed.
 * `--remove` - remove all generated files and exit.
 This is useful if you have removed or renamed document folders and want to remove the corresponding output files.